Blinken tries to calm allies ahead of possible Iran deal

 He also vowed to cooperate with Israel to counter Iran’s “aggressive behavior” across the region.

-It remains unclear if or when the nuclear deal will be renewed, but there are indications it could be soon despite several last-minute snags.
-The negotiations have been complicated by Russia’s invasion of Ukraine.
-Russia is among the six global powers negotiating with Iran, and condemnations by the U.S. and other western powers involved in the talks have added an element of uncertainty to the talks.
+It remains unclear if or when the nuclear deal will be renewed, but there are indications it could be soon despite several last-minute snags, one of which involves Iran’s demand for the U.S. to lift its designation of the Islamic Revolutionary Guards Corps as a “foreign terrorist organization.”

+Israel is deeply opposed to such a step and Israeli Prime Minister Naftali Bennett told Blinken that he hoped “the United States will hear the concerned voices from the region — Israel’s and others — on this very important issue.”

+Israel and its neighbors believe any easing of sanctions and the delisting to the IRGC would embolden Iranian-backed militant groups from Hezbollah in Lebanon to the Houthis in Yemen, who have recent launched several rocket attacks on the United Arab Emirates and Saudi Arabia, and Hamas in the Gaza Strip.

+Meanwhile, a senior European official was in Tehran on Sunday to try to unsnag the talks a day after Iran’s top diplomat publicly signaled flexibility over the IRGC designation.

-If a deal is reached, Israel has repeatedly noted that it is not a party to the agreement and reserves the right to take action, including a potential military strike, against Iran if it feels it is necessary.
+If a deal is reached, Israel has repeatedly noted that it is not a party to the agreement and reserves the right to take action, including a potential military strike, against Iran.

-Underscoring regional anxieties, Israel’s government has hastily arranged a meeting of top diplomats from Arab countries that have normalized relations with Israel and Blinken.
-The two-day gathering is set to begin later Sunday at a kibbutz in the Negev Desert.
+Underscoring regional anxieties, Israel’s government hastily arranged a meeting of top diplomats from Arab countries that have normalized relations with Israel.
+The two-day gathering, with Blinkent, is set to begin later Sunday at a kibbutz in the Negev Desert.

 It remained unclear whether any decisions would emerge from the diplomatic gathering.
 But for Israel, hosting such a gathering itself is a significant accomplishment.
 Egypt is the first Arab country to make peace with Israel, while the other three nations normalized relations with Israel in 2020 in the so-called Abraham Accords brokered by the Trump administration.

-“For those who weren’t paying attention, the foreign relations of Israel are in a good period,” Israeli Prime Minister Naftali Bennett told a Cabinet meeting on Sunday.
-“Israel is an important player on the world stage, and we are cultivating old connections and building new bridges.”

-Yoel Guzansky, a senior researcher at the Institute for National Security Studies, a Tel Aviv think tank, said the meeting was truly historic by bringing together four Arab four ministers to Israel for a public, high-level gathering for the first time.
-He said it cemented Israel’s new role as a key regional player and bridge between the Arab world and the U.S., with shared concerns about Iran and the expected nuclear deal as the common denominator.
+Yoel Guzansky, a senior researcher at the Institute for National Security Studies, a Tel Aviv think tank, said the meeting was historic by bringing together four Arab four ministers to Israel for a public, high-level gathering for the first time.
+“This is quite remarkable,” he said.

-“This is quite remarkable, five of them in the same place at the same time on the eve of signing a deal with Iran,” Guzansky said.
-“This is the significance.”

-He said the talks would likely focus heavily on how the region will look after a nuclear deal that the allies dislike is signed.

-“Each country has its own wish list, but the common denominator is Iran,” he said.

-While Iran may be the issue of most immediate concern to Israel and its neighbors, the war in Ukraine and efforts to persuade Russian President Vladimir Putin to end the invasion loom large.
+While Iran may be the issue of most immediate concern to Israel and its neighbors, the war in Ukraine looms large.

 That conflict has roiled world energy markets, leading the U.S. and Europe to appeal to Arab and other major oil suppliers to step up production.
 The war may also soon result in major food security challenges, particularly across the Middle East, which imports vast quantities of wheat from Ukraine.

-Israel has walked a fine line between Russia and Ukraine since hostilities began last month.
+Israel has walked a fine line between Russia and Ukraine.
 Bennett has expressed support for the Ukrainian people but stopped short of condemning Russia’s invasion.
 Lapid has been much more outspoken in his criticism of Russia, giving Bennett some space to continue his mediation efforts.

+Blinken was also traveling to Ramallah in the occupied West Bank to meet with Palestinian leader Mahmoud Abbas and stress to him the U.S. commitment to help the Palestinian people and encourage a resumption in long-stalled peace talks with Israel.

+Ahead of his meetings with the Palestinians, Blinken called on both sides to avoid taking actions that could raise tensions ahead of the sensitive holiday period around Passover, Easter and Ramadan.
+“It’s a message that I’ll be underscoring in all of my meetings on this trip,” he said.

 Associated Press writer Josef Federman in Jerusalem contributed to this report.